oktadev/okta-blog/_source/_posts/2022-02-25-thymeleaf-security.md

 The annotation `@PreAuthorize` allows to define an authorization predicate that can be written in SpEL (Spring Expression Language), and will be checked before the method execution.
 Only users with the authority `SCOPE_PROFILE` can request a display of the `userProfile` page.
 This is the server side protection.

-For the client side, add a link in the `home` page for the `userProfile` page, below the "You successfully ..." paragraph.
+For the client side, add a link in the `home.html` template to access the `userProfile` page, below the "You successfully ..." paragraph.
 The link will also only display for users that have the `SCOPE_profile` authority.

 ```html
 <p>You have successfully authenticated against your Okta org, and have been redirected back to this application.</p>
 <p th:if="${#lists.contains(authorities, 'SCOPE_profile')}">Visit the <a th:href="@{/profile}">My Profile</a> page in this application to view the information retrieved with your OAuth Access Token.</p>
 ```

-**IMPORTANT NOTE:** The authorization conditional is implemented in this way, because authorization-oriented expressions (such as those in 'sec:authorize') are restricted in WebFlux applications due to a lack of support in the reactive side of Spring Security (as of Spring Security 5.1).
+**IMPORTANT NOTE:** The authorization conditional is implemented in this way, because authorization-oriented expressions like `${#authorization.expression('hasRole(''SCOPE_profile'')')}` are restricted in WebFlux applications due to a lack of support in the reactive side of Spring Security (as of Spring Security 5.1).
 Only a minimal set of security expressions is allowed: [isAuthenticated(), isFullyAuthenticated(), isAnonymous(), isRememberMe()].The following expression is not supported in WebFlux:
 ```html
 sec:authorize="hasRole('SCOPE_profile')
 ```